• Skip to primary navigation

 • Wash and drain 1 cup of glutinous rice very well.
 Pour a cup of water and put a rack inside the instant pot.

 • While the rice is cooking, pour a can of coconut milk into a pot.
-Add ¾ cup sugar and turn on a small fire and keep stirring until it’s bubbling.(You can use more or less sugar depending on your sweetness.)
+Add ¾ cup of sugar, turn on a small fire, and keep stirring until it's bubbling.
+(Depending on your sweetness, you can use more or less sugar.

 Notes

-• If you use an instant pot pressure cooker to cook glutinous rice, you don't need to pre-soak the rice.
-However, if you want to use a bamboo basket to steam the rice.
-Remember to soak the rice for 1-2 hours before steaming and steam around 20-25 minutes until it's soft.
+• If you want to use a bamboo basket to steam the rice.
+Remember to soak the rice for 1-2 hours before steaming and steam for around 20-25 minutes until soft.

 • Different brands of coconut milk are slightly different.
-I like to use the ARoy-D brand because it’s creamier and has a stronger coconut flavor, but sometimes if I cannot find the brand I use other brands.
+I like to use the ARoy-D brand because it’s creamier and has a stronger coconut flavor, but sometimes, if I cannot find the brand, I use other brands.

-• You can use less or more sugar depending on your taste.
+• You can use less or more sugar, depending on your taste.

 • The coconut sauce will be thicker when it cools down.